 - Step Conversion Chart

 - Paper Version of the Challenge

-Work Well is coordinating a 4-week Get Moving challenge designed for UND staff, faculty, and their teammates (co-workers, spouses/partners, family members, and students) to track steps for a healthier YOU!
+UND Health and Wellness is coordinating a 4-week Get Moving challenge designed for UND staff, faculty, and their teammates (co-workers, spouses/partners, family members, and students) to track steps for a healthier YOU!